impactworks-dev/Retire-Gigs/replit.md

 ## Overview

-JobConnect 55+ is a job matching platform specifically designed for adults aged 55 and older.
+Retiree Gigs is a job matching platform specifically designed for adults aged 55 and older.
 The application provides a user-friendly questionnaire-based onboarding process that collects preferences and background information to match users with appropriate job opportunities.
 The platform focuses on accessibility and simplicity, presenting one question at a time with large, clickable buttons to reduce friction in the user experience.

 ## User Preferences